 The Lamentations of Isis and Nephthys is an ancient Egyptian text in which the two goddess-sisters call the soul of the god Osiris to rejoin the living.
-The poem takes the form almost of a call-and-response liturgy in which one officiant's statements elicit a similar reply from another.
-In the Lamentations, the dual entreaties of the two sisters echoed each other in their attempts to symbolically revive Osiris.
+The poem takes the form of a call-and-response liturgy and the dual entreaties of the two sisters echoed each other in their attempts to symbolically revive the god.

 The best-preserved version of this work comes from the Berlin Papyrus 3008 dating to the Ptolemaic Dynasty (323-30 BCE) though the work is much older.
 This papyrus was appended to a copy of The Book of the Dead owned by a woman named Tentruty (also given as Teret) and is written in hieratic script (the cursive, everyday, script of the Egyptians).
 The work is not a part of The Book of the Dead, however, which is a compilation of spells to help the deceased navigate the afterlife, not a narrative piece.